 From disinfection of water, we now talk about surface disinfection of meat, fish, poultry, fruits, and vegetables.
 Let’s take the case of fresh fruits and vegetables that are cleaned, packed and sold by importers and packagers for supermarket chains.
 The objective here would be to destroy microbial contaminants such as bacteria and fungi that occur naturally on fruits and vegetables and which are responsible for premature spoiling.
 In such a case, UV disinfection systems can play an important role in destroying surface contamination and extending the shelf life of the raw produce.
 Only a few seconds of exposure can achieve up to 99.999% destruction of common microbiological contaminants which are problematic in the food industry.
 This predetermined time and dosage will be adjusted to sterilize the pathogens depending on the nature of the produce.

 Based on the above, one will agree that UV water disinfection is a very useful, effective and reliable tool for the food and beverage industry.
 However, one important point to remember with UV water disinfection systems is that they are effective and reliable only when carefully sized, maintained and monitored.
-The company supplying the UV disinfection systems should have in-house expertise in design, engineering, supply, installation, and commissioning of the unit.
-They should also be able to provide dependable after sales service and be able to troubleshoot at sight.
+The company supplying the UV disinfection systems or the best UV System for wastewater disinfection should have in-house expertise in design, engineering, supply, installation, and commissioning of the unit.
+They should also be able to provide dependable after-sales service and be able to troubleshoot at sight.
 Further, it is very important that the systems be validated because without this, there is no way to prove that the given UV water disinfection system is able to meet disinfection requirements under a variety of conditions.

 Ultraviolet UV water purification systems for drinking water disinfection...Read More